YMC-22/smart-filter/readme.txt

 - Choice of different templates for filters and post cards.
 - Sorting posts on the frontend
 - Manual sorting of terms
+- Fine tuning of each term (background, color, icons, etc.)
 - Adding featured posts to the post grid
-- Editing terms: adding icons
+- Editing terms: adding icons and customizing them
 - Choose icon for preloader
 - Customization of the color palette.
 - Adding a post search bar.
 - Typography customization.
-- Ability to independently develop templates for filters and post cards and add them to the filter (requires basic knowledge of WordPress, HTML JavaScript, CSS and PHP).
+- Ability to develop and customize filter and post templates..
 - Flexible filter management via Javascript API
 - JS hooks.
 Ability to manage asynchronous filter operations.
 - Support Masonry Layout
+- Convenient API for interacting and managing post filtering

 == Installation ==